 And thus began Byju’s, the rapidly-expanding Indian EDTech company which has set up a profitable business by seeking advantage of the zest of Indians for high-quality education.

-Founded in 2011 as Think and Learn Pvt Ltd with the plan to facilitate online lessons to students, in 2015 the company launched an app, "BYJU's The Learning App" which has about 3 million paid subscribers i.e, students who pay $170 a year for accessing maths and science tutorials as well as game-based practice tests, to assist them in mastering the academic curriculum for years 1 to 12 and also competitive exams like JEE, NEET, CAT, and IAS.
+Founded in 2011 as Think and Learn Pvt Ltd with the plan to facilitate online lessons to students, in 2015 the company launched an app, "BYJU's The Learning App" which has over 4.7 million paid subscribers i.e, students who pay $170 a year for accessing maths and science tutorials as well as game-based practice tests, to assist them in mastering the academic curriculum for years 1 to 12 and also competitive exams like JEE, NEET, CAT, and IAS.

 The company operates on a “freemium” model, which basically implies that the students can download the app and access some limited content on their phones for a certain short period before needing to subscribe to gain full access.
 Recently BYJU'S has also collaborated with Disney to launch the Early Learn App in June 2019, which is a special offering from BYJU'S for students in classes 1-3 and features Disney’s timeliness characters.
+After acquiring White Hat Jr back in August 2020, the EdTech firm is presently in talks to acquire Aakash Educational Services.

 BYJU’S learning method aims at making its users fall in love with learning.
 BYJU’S – The Learning App serves the most effective teachers, technology, articles, media for ensuring a flawless, fascinating learning experience for every student.
 Below are a few aspects which make BYJU'S different from other such platforms, from an IBEF report.